SymPhoTime Lifetime Fitting

-Note: The software offers the possibility to fit the data using a n-exponential tailfit or a n-exponential reconvolution fit.
-A tailfit can be used when the fitted lifetimes are significantly longer than the instrument response function.
-Still a reconvolution fit is usually preferable, because the complete decay is fitted, while for a tailfit, the start of the fitting range is usually a bit arbitrary.
+Note: The software offers the possibility to use a n-exponential tailfit or a n-exponential reconvolution model fit.
+A tailfit can be used when the expected lifetimes are significantly longer than the FWHM of instrument response function.
+Still a reconvolution fit is usually preferable, because the complete decay, including its rising edge is analyzed, while for a tailfit, the start of the fitting range is usually a bit arbitrary.

 For explanation about the fitting model and the used equations, click on the “Help” button next to the selected model.
-This opens a help window containing the fitting equation and the explanation of the different parameters.
+This opens a help window containing the fitted model l equation and the explanation of the different parameters.

 Usually, a decent fit is characterized by the following criteria: